 India raises concerns as students stuck in Ukraine’s Sumy say they are facing water, food shortages

-Ministry of External Affairs spokesperson Arindam Bagchi said that over 700 citizens were stranded in the north-western city.
+Ministry of External Affairs spokesperson Arindam Bagchi sought ceasefire to evacuate citizens stranded in conflict zones of the country.

 The Ministry of External Affairs on Friday expressed concern about the Indian students stranded in Ukraine’s north-western city of Sumy, reported ANI.
 Ministry spokesperson Arindam Bagchi said that over 700 students were stuck in the city.